 We receive more enquiries during spells of bad weather.
 More accidents seem to happen because roads and footpaths are more dangerous.
-The number of enquiries increase from road users, pedestrians and cyclists.
+The number of enquiries increases from road users, pedestrians and cyclists.
 But it does not necessarily mean that there is a rise in personal injury claims.
 As with any type of personal injury claim, it must have sufficient prospects of success in order to be pursued.

-Talk us through the process of making a personal injury claim.
+The process of making a personal injury claim.

 Once your solicitor has established that prospects are good enough to proceed, discussions will take place in respect of how the matter is to be funded.
 There are a number of options out there but “no win, no fee” type arrangements are still very popular.
 Once the funding arrangement is in place a claim notification form or letter of claim will be sent to the person(s) or organisation(s) at fault for your accident.
 Depending on the type of case, there is a total investigation protocol period of three to six months for them to advise on liability.
 If liability is admitted, your solicitor will take steps to prove the value of your claim.
 You will undergo a medical examination with an independent expert and your solicitor will ask you to provide details of your financial losses.
-Once the evidence is complete, your solicitor can negotiate settlement with the other side.
+Once the evidence is complete, your solicitor can negotiate a settlement with the other side.
 If liability is denied, the matter could be more complicated as investigations will need to take place concerning the denial, and this could delay the progress of your claim.

 What information will your solicitor need you to provide if you need to make a personal injury claim?